Cumulocity-IoT/cumulocity-smart-map-widget/README.md

 ## What's new?

+*  **Asset Hierarchy/DTM:** Now Smart Map support up to three level of asset hierarchy to display assets and devices on the Map.

+*  **Marker Icons:** Now user can select any icon from pre-configured list or use from Asset Types.

+*  **Display Mode:** Smart Map support display mode.
+User can select devices, assets, infrastructure, etc. to display on map.

+*  **Marker styles:** Now user configures custom colors for markers and select shape.
+User can also configure custom fragment(from device managed object) to change marker styles dynamically.

+*  **Navigation from Map(Improved):** Smart map support dashboard navigation directly from map (Available only in Application Builder) based on device/asset types.

+## Features

 *  **Smart Map:** Smart Map widget upgrade to angular 11.

-*  **Heat Map:** Real time Indoor and outdoor Heat Map based on last location event.
+*  **Heat Map:** Location event based real time Heat Map for Indoor as well as for Outdoor devices.
+Heat Map also supports based on realtime last location event.

 *  **Cluster Map:** Indoor and outdoor cluster map to show case real time device tracking.

 *  **Geo-fences and Smart Rule:** Configure and fire smart rules based on geo-fences for indoor and outdoor devices.

 *  **SVG and GeoJSON Support:**  Now Smart Map supports SVG and GeoJSON file format.

-*  **Navigation from Map:**   Dashboard navigation directly from map (Available only in Application Builder).

-*  **Smart Configuration - More Control:** Now User can control Indoor Zoom, Outdoor Zoom, Heat intensity and much more during smart map configuration.

-## Features

-*  **Heat Map:** Location event based real time Heat Map for Indoor as well as for Outdoor devices.

 *  **Historical Heat Map:** Build Heat Map for indoor or outdoor based on historical data.

 *  **Hybrid Map:** An unique map for real time tracking of your device in indoor as well as outdoor.

 *  **Support single device and group devices:** Based on configuration during widget configuration.

 *  **Support Indoor Infrastructure settings :** Beacons, Cameras, Tags and Devices (Applicable for Indoor Map only).

 *  **Support Multiple floors :** Based on Altitude settings in device manage objects.

-*  **Smart Configuration:** Simplified configuration options based on map type.
+*  **Smart Configuration:** Simplified configuration options based on map type and also control Indoor Zoom, Outdoor Zoom, Heat intensity and much more during smart map configuration.

 *  **[Smart Map Settings](https://github.com/SoftwareAG/cumulocity-smart-map-settings-widget):** Configure multiple floor plans with live preview.

 *  **Follow Device:** Unique Feature to follow/track your single device when device move from one floor to another floor.

 *  **Display Modes:** show/hide devices/infrastructure on indoor map.

 ## Installation